grid-line

 Pinterest User Stats

-Pinterest has more than half a billion monthly active users.
+Pinterest hit 537 million monthly active users in Q3 2024, its highest ever number of MAUs.
 Gen Z is its largest and most engaged audience.

 Interestingly, and unlike a lot of other social media, Pinterest is heavily favored by women.
 Female users make up 69.4% of the total user base.

-There are currently almost 90 million Pinterest users in the US.
-The Semrush Website Traffic Checker shows that it is the 44th most popular website in the country.
+There are currently 99 million Pinterest users in the US and Canada.
+The Semrush Website Traffic Checker shows that it is the 41st most popular website in the US, up three places from a month ago.

 Brazil and Mexico are the next-largest markets, while the app is also popular in Europe.